hop-protocol/contracts/README.md

 In the non-happy path, the Bonder will be offline.
 In this case, users will still send tokens from one layer to another, however, they will be unable to withdraw on the receiving chain until the sending chain relays the transfer to layer-1 via the sending chain's messenger.

-Many transfers can be made from a given layer-2 before they are confirmed on layer-1 as a single bundle called a Transfer Root.
-After a certain number of transactions or a certain number of hours, a Bonder will bond a Transfer Root via a transaction on the layer-1 chain.
+Many transfers can be made from a given layer-2 before they are confirmed on layer-1 as a single bundle called a TransferRoot.
+After a certain number of transactions or a certain amount of time, a Bonder will bond a Transfer Root via a transaction on the layer-1 chain.
 This consists of bonding 110% of the Transfer Root's amount and sends the Transfer Roots to each layer-2.

 The system keeps track of the Bonder's credit and debit.
 Credit and debit only increment, and debit can never exceed credit.
 Credit is added to the Bonder's credit account each time funds are staked.
 Debit is added to the Bonder's debit account each time staked funds are unstaked.
 Credit is added to the Bonder's credit account each time transactions (from/to any chain) are successfully confirmed on layer-1.
 Debit is added to the Bonder's debit account each time transactions are sent (from/to any chain) but not yet confirmed on layer-1.
 A bonder stakes on each supported chain and the accounting system for each layer is independent of each other layer.

 Transfer Roots can be challenged by anyone.
 When a Transfer Root is bonded, the Bonder puts up a challenger bounty equal to 10% of the Transfer Root bond.
 A challenge consists of a challenger putting up an equal stake and waiting until the challenged Transfer Root is fully confirmed.
 If the challenge is won, the challenger’s stake is returned on top of 75% of the Bonder's challenger bounty.
 The remaining 25% of the bounty is burned.
 If the challenge is lost, the challenger’s stake is credited to the Bonder.

+TransferRoots can be rescued if they are created in error.
+In the case where a TransferRoot is incorrectly created, the funds will be locked.
+After a certain amount of time, the TransferRoot and its associated funds can be rescued by the governance account.

 ### Expected Contract Invocation